Contents

 Cycling TDS is the core mechanism of building a “story” with chord progressions.
 The mood produced by shifting functions can be explained like below:

-In LMT, rotating the inner cycle (T–S–D–T) is termed Prograding Motion, while the outer cycle (T–D–S–T) is termed Retrograding Motion.
+In LMT, rotating the inner cycle (T–S–D–T) is termed Prograde Motion, while the outer cycle (T–D–S–T) is termed Retrograde Motion.

 Imagine it like riding a roller coaster.
 The stronger tension is accumulated, the stronger satisfaction you’ll get when it’s released.
 This tension-release system is true of other entertainments such as comedy talk or movie scenario.
 Perhaps it could be quintessence of all temporal art.
-In Classical music and jazz theory, it is more or less *believed* that prograding the cycle feels natural to humans, resulting in the “rules” of chord progressions (but of-course you don’t have to care of them).
+In Classical music and jazz theory, it is more or less *believed* that prograde the cycle feels natural to humans, resulting in the “rules” of chord progressions (which you don’t have to follow at all in other genres).

-Admitting that prograding the cycle sounds natural, it doesn’t mean the reversed cycle T–D–S–T sounds unnatural.
-Each retrograding motion has unique character, which will greatly enrich chord progressions.
+Admitting that prograde the cycle sounds natural, it doesn’t mean the reversed cycle T–D–S–T sounds unnatural.
+Each retrograde motion has unique character, which will greatly enrich chord progressions.

 Especially the “cooling off” effect of D–S is not favored in Classics or jazz.
 But in genres such as rock, reggae or EDM it is commonly used.
-Prograding and retrograding are equally important in musical expression so don’t get any negative impression by the word “retrograde”.
+Prograde and retrograde are equally important in musical expression so don’t get any negative impression by the word “retrograde”.

 6. Listen and Compare